Nicky Campbell: Podcasts

-In July 2022 Campbell interviewed journalist Alex Renton on Different and revealed he had witnessed and experienced abuse at his school The Edinburgh Academy.
-Campbell wrote an article for the Mirror on the same day as the podcasts release.
-The revelations made headlines all over the world and increased pressure on the Scottish prosecution services to extradite one of the alleged abusers from South Africa, referred to as Edgar in the podcast and press because of a ruling on anonymity by the on-going Scottish Child Abuse Inquiry.
-‘Edgar’ features heavily including Day 261 of the inquiry, in which he is referred to as ‘CDZ’.
+In July 2022 Campbell interviewed journalist Alex Renton on Different, and Campbell revealed he had witnessed and experienced abuse at his school The Edinburgh Academy.
+Campbell wrote an article for the Daily Mirror on the same day as the podcast's release.
+The revelations made headlines all over the world and increased pressure on the Scottish prosecution services to extradite one of the alleged abusers from South Africa, referred to as Edgar in the podcast and press because of a ruling on anonymity by the ongoing Scottish Child Abuse Inquiry.
+"Edgar" features heavily including Day 261 of the inquiry, in which he is referred to as "CDZ".
 After the podcast was released dozens more men came forward and the police opened an investigation solely relating to the Edinburgh Academy, Operation Tree Frog.
 Renton reported that because of the publicity ex-pupils of Edinburgh Academy had named 17 other staff members, employed between the 1950s and 1980s, as physical and sexual abusers.

-In September 2022 Campbell and Renton were asked to go on the South African Current Affairs programme Carte Blanche to talk about ‘Edgar’ who is now living in a comfortable retirement village near Cape Town.
-His appeal against extradition is on-going.
+In September 2022 Campbell and Renton were asked to appear on the South African current affairs programme Carte Blanche to talk about "Edgar", who was living in a comfortable retirement village near Cape Town.
+His appeal against extradition is ongoing.
+In January 2023 the SNP MP Ian Blackford used Parliamentary Privilege to identify Iain Wares as "Edgar".
+On 7 March 2023, Lady Smith, chair of the Scottish Child Abuse Inquiry, passed down the judgement that Wares could be widely named.

-Other notable podcast appearances by Campbell include James O’Brien's Full Disclosure.
+Other notable podcast appearances by Campbell include James O'Brien's Full Disclosure.
 The two broadcasters discussed their experiences of adoption and the effect on their lives and mental health.